FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Experiments

 \subsection{Can neural solvers truly replace traditional numerical solvers?}

-We present the results for incompressible N-S in Figure~\ref{fig:solver_ns}.
+In terms of both performance and efficiency, the answer may be yes.
+Our experiments are conducted under carefully controlled and reproducible settings on incompressible N-S with results shown in Figure~\ref{fig:solver_ns}.
 Additional results are in Appendix~\ref{appendix:comp_solvers}.
-Across all benchmarks, FNO achieves substantially lower prediction error, especially at longer rollout steps.
-In terms of runtime, which is shown in Figure \ref{fig:ns_runtime}, FNO outperforms both the high-fidelity simulator and coarse-grid solvers, delivering $10 \times$ to $48 \times $ speedups in the Burgers’ equation experiments.
+Across most benchmarks, Transformer achieves substantially lower prediction error, especially at longer rollout steps.
+In terms of runtime, which is shown in Figure \ref{fig:ns_runtime}, Transformer outperforms both the high-fidelity simulator and coarse-grid solvers, delivering $10 \times$ to $48 \times $ speedups in the Burgers’ equation experiments.
 Data generated at $256 \times 256$ is considered ground truth.
-We believe that neural solvers remain a powerful PDE simulator that could revolutionize scientific discoveries.
 All traditional methods, including those on coarser grids, employ adaptive time stepping governed by the Courant–Friedrichs–Lewy (CFL) condition to maintain numerical stability.
-Incorrect predictions may lead numerical solvers at lower resolution to take longer times.
-We refer the readers to Appendix~\ref{appendix:datasets_solver} for solvers and Appendix~\ref{sec:imple_details} for FNO details.
+On a coarser grid like $64 \times 64$, the solution can become less smooth and more prone to numerical instability.
+This can lead to smaller allowed $\Delta t$ to maintain stability.
+As a result, even though each prediction with step size $\Delta t$ is cheaper, the total number of steps required to reach the final simulation time can increase.
+We attribute the speedup of neural solvers to their ability to predict solutions with larger step size, allowing them to take fewer prediction steps than conventional numerical solvers.
+To examine this property in detail, we include extensive experiments in the Appendix~\ref{appendix:comp_solvers_timesteps}, analyzing the neural solver’s performance across varying step sizes.
+The results indicate that, unlike numerical solvers where increasing $\Delta t$ often causes severe numerical instabilities, neural solvers experience only minor performance degradation when trained to predict with a larger step size.
+They can still surpass numerical solvers operating at coarser resolution, enabling speedups of several hundred times.
+We refer the readers to Appendix~\ref{appendix:datasets_solver} for details of solvers and Appendix~\ref{sec:imple_details} for details of neural solvers.

-\subsection{Which discretization scheme better supports their representative neural solvers?}
+\subsection{Which discretization better supports their representative neural solvers?}

+To ensure a rigorous and fair comparison, we evaluate each solver on the discretization scheme it is specifically designed for: FNO \citep{li2020fourier} is trained on regular Eulerian grids, MeshGraphNets (MGN) \citep{pfaff2020learning} on unstructured meshes, and GNS \citep{sanchez2020learning} on particle-based Lagrangian representations.
+All experiments are conducted under matched grid resolutions, comparable computational budgets, and carefully tuned hyperparameters (see Appendix~\ref{sec:imple_details}) to isolate the effect of discretization rather than model capacity or training regime.
+Figure~\ref{fig:eulerian_mse} reports the rollout MSE of the three solvers.
+Across all experiments, the Eulerian discretizations achieve significantly lower rollout MSE than the Lagrangian scheme.